MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 ***Unit testing:*** is a software testing method by which individual units of source code, sets of one or more computer program modules together with associated control data, usage procedures, and operating procedures, are tested to determine whether they are fit for use.
 Intuitively, one can view a unit as the smallest testable part of an application.
 Unit tests are short code fragments created by programmers or occasionally by white box testers during the development process.
 Substitutes such as method stubs, mock objects, fakes, and test harnesses can be used to assist testing a module in isolation

-***Contract testing:*** most services have dependencies to other services to fulfill their functionality.
+***Consumer contract testing:*** most services have dependencies to other services to fulfill their functionality.
 An interface contract test guarantees that dependent services do not change their contract which would result in service malfunction

 ***Smoke testing:*** is non-exhaustive software testing, ascertaining that the most crucial functions of a program work, but not bothering with finer details.
 Smoke test should be idempotent and shouldn't change system state